Port Orleans Celebrates Mardi Gras

 Starting at 1:30pm on Tuesday 21st February, the parade began next to Acadian House and worked its way alongside the riverbank over to French Quarter, then it headed back to the Riverside Mill and finally across Ol’ Man Island back to its starting point.
 See the 2012 Poster for the the full route details.

 The 2014 Mardi Gras celebrations took place on Tuesday 4 March, and the theme for the annual cast member pargo parade was “Celebrating the Holidays”.
-Led in suitably New Orleans style by Princess Tiana, the parade passed through French Quarter at around 1:30pm and Riverside at around 2pm.
+Led in suitably New Orleans style by Princess Tiana, the parade started at French Quarter at around 1:30pm and got to Riverside around 2pm.
 Jeff Lange was again there to record a YouTube video of the proceedings: